Tornado kills at least 1 after it rips through New Orleans and its suburbs

 Rescue workers were searching through the suburban parish for more people in need of assistance, according to Sheriff Jimmy Pohlmann.
 St. Bernard Parish President Guy McInnis said the tornado caused widespread damage throughout the parish.

-The damage comes after other tornadoes spawned by the same storm system hit parts of Texas and Oklahoma, killing one person Monday and causing multiple injuries and widespread damage.

-In New Orleans, video taken by a local television station Tuesday showed a large black funnel visible in the darkened sky looming among the buildings in the eastern part of the city.
+New Orleans television stations broadcast live images of the storm as it barreled across the metropolitan area.

-The tornado appeared to start in a New Orleans suburb and then move east across the Mississippi River into the Lower 9th Ward of New Orleans and parts of St. Bernard Parish — both of which were badly damaged by Katrina — before moving northeast.
+The tornado appeared to start in a suburb and then move east across the Mississippi River into the Lower 9th Ward of New Orleans and parts of St. Bernard Parish — both badly damaged by Katrina — before moving northeast.

-Reggie Ford was nearby in Arabi when the tornado struck.
-He drove from the area, only to return once it passed, to offer help to anyone who needed it.
-He said the streets were eerily quite, only filled with fresh devastation from the twister.

-"I see downed power lines.
-A church is completely destroyed.
-Three businesses are completely destroyed.
-There are eight blocks of houses missing their roofs," the New Orleans resident said.
-Video he posted on Instagram shows debris cluttered streets and shredded buildings.
-A battered car was flipped on its roof.
+Many residents also suffered damage just last year when Category 4 Hurricane Ida swept through.
+Stacey Mancuso's family just completed repairs to their home in the suburb of Arabi after Ida ripped off the roof and caused extensive water damage.
+Then the tornado Tuesday tore through their street.
+She huddled in the laundry room with her husband; two children, ages 16 and 11; and dogs as part of their new roof was lifted away by the wind.

+"We're alive.
+That's what I can say at this point.
+We still have four walls and part of a roof.
+I consider myself lucky," said Mancuso.
+Still, the twister was the third time they've had major weather damage since Katrina in 2005.

-In the New Orleans suburb of Arabi, there was a strong smell of natural gas in the air as residents and rescue personnel stood in the street and surveyed the damage.
+In Arabi, there was a strong smell of natural gas in the air as residents and rescue personnel stood in the street and surveyed the damage.
 Some houses were destroyed while pieces of debris hung from electrical wires and trees.
 An aluminum fishing boat in front of one house was bent into the shape of a C with the motor across the street.
-Power poles were down and leaning over, forcing emergency workers to walk slowly through darkened neighborhoods checking for damage.
+Power poles were down or leaning over, forcing emergency workers to walk slowly through darkened neighborhoods checking for damage.

 Michelle Malasovich lives in Arabi.
-Initially she had been worried about family that lives in areas north of Louisiana that were also getting hit by bad weather.
-She was texting with her family there when, she said, "All of a sudden the lights started flickering."
+Initially she had been worried about family to the north who were also getting hit by bad weather.
+She was texting with them when "all of a sudden the lights started flickering."

 Her husband was out on the porch and saw the tornado coming.